mohammad2012191/AroundMe/README.md

 Our app provides a unique and engaging way for users to discover their surroundings and explore new places.
 With just one button press to get their location, users can access a wealth of information about nearby places and make informed decisions about where to go.

 Technologies used:
-1- ChatGPT
+ChatGPT - Google Maps API

-2- Google Maps API
+Note: This code is not optimized for speed or APIs usages.